bspruck/lynxdir/readme.txt

-NOLNX - Dont write a emulator style ROM image, LNX LNXNAME - Put this cartname in LNX header (31+1) LNXMANU - Put this manufacturer in LNX header (15+1) LNXROT - Set rotation flag
+NOLNX - Dont write a emulator style ROM image, LNX LNXNAME - Put this cartname in LNX header (31+1) LNXMANU - Put this manufacturer in LNX header (15+1) LNXROT - Set rotation flag for emulation (0,1,2 - NONE, LEFT, RIGHT)

-Missing/TODO:
+Set EEPROM flags (for emulation)

-EEPROMxyz - set bits to inform emulator about the presence of an SPI eeprom of type xyz in mode 8/16 bit.
+EE_93C46, EE_93C56, EE_93C66, EE_93C76, EE_93C86 - set bits to inform emulator about the presence of an SPI eeprom of this type
+EE_16BIT, EE_8BIT - set the access type to 8/16 bit mode.
+16 bit mode is default.